BEACHCOMBER

 When the wind turns north, as it often does in the summer, head for Cosy Corner at the northern end of Tallow Beach.
 Or, if you are more adventurous, drive south through Suffolk Park to Broken Head and hike down to one of the more secluded beaches such as Brays, which offers a gorgeous water hole for snorkling.

-Taking small children down to the Broken Head beaches might be more trouble than it’s worth.
+Taking small children down to the Broken Head beaches might be more trouble than its worth.
 The hikes can be steep and there are no facilities.

 Kids will always be safest and happiest at Main or Clarks Beaches, where lifeguards patrol the surf and refreshments are readily available, as well as toilets and showers.